How to create 2D art

 3. Choose the Right Software

-You have to choose the right software to learn how to create 2D game art in the best possible manner.
+You have to choose the right software to learn how to create game art 2d in the best possible manner.
 There are several top tools for this available at your disposal in the world today.
 Below we list a few of them.

 • Photoshop